6 Months Later

 "6 Months Later" is a song by American country music singer Megan Moroney.
-Initially released on June 20, 2025, as a promotional single, it was released to country radio on July 14, 2025 as the lead single from her upcoming third studio album Cloud 9 and later received an official adds date of August 11, 2025.
+Initially released on June 20, 2025, as a promotional single, it was released to country radio on July 14, 2025, as the lead single from her third studio album Cloud 9, and later received an official adds date of August 11, 2025.
 It was written by Moroney, Ben Williams, David "Messy" Mescon, and Rob Hatch, and produced by Kristian Bush.

 Background

+The song was written in February 2025, during the third annual writers retreat Megan Moroney took with songwriters Ben Williams, Rob Hatch, and David Mescon.
+Moroney introduced the song's title and hook, as well as her plans for it to be the "summer tempo single" for her forthcoming record.
+The opening line of the chorus, where Moroney namechecks herself, was inspired by Miley Cyrus, who did the same in her song, "See You Again".
+Kristian Bush produced the track at Nashville's Blackbird Studio.

-Megan Moroney first teased the song in February 2025.
+Moroney began teasing the song in February 2025, right after it was written.
 For the next few months, she shared snippets of the song on social media, before hinting and finally confirming the release date.

 Composition and lyrics

 The song centers around one's feelings after a breakup, over an instrumental of guitar and drums.
 At the start of the song, the protagonist feels devastated after her partner decided to end their relationship.
 With her distinctive dark humor, Megan Moroney describes feeling like she was close to death but survived, highlighting that as she recovered from grief, she realized she was better off without her ex.
 He calls her six months later in an attempt to re-enter the relationship, but she turns him down.
 The narrator sarcastically compliments him for supposedly being "stable" after going to therapy and "OK well... your next girlfriend will be so lucky".
 She plays on the phrase "What doesn't kill you makes you stronger", singing in the chorus: "What doesn't kill you calls you 6 months later", and in the bridge: "What doesn't kill you / Makes you stronger and blonder and hotter / Makes you wonder what you even saw in him at all / What doesn't kill you always calls".